HolyJoey/HolyGeoBlocker/README.md

 Allows you to auto kick people based on their selected language.

-If you feel this is racist, go fucking cry about it :)
+This shit is fucking outdated.
+Without breakup kick its quite aids.